jjt/jjt.github.io/_posts/2014-02-13-luxtrubuk-a-jeopardy-simulator-built-on-react.md

 ## Lesson learned: web development OSS is awesome
 Could I have done LUXTRUBUK in spaghetti jQuery without React, Bower, gulp, Lo-Dash, etc?
 Sure, but it would have probably taken longer and been very fragile to change.

-Lately there have been a few posts decrying the sheer number of new tools and frameworks that keep popping up While I respect that sentiment and don't think that the authors were advocating jQuery pasta, I feel that we're very fortunate to be in a position to complain about the number of tools available to us.
+Lately there have been a few posts decrying the sheer number of new tools and frameworks that keep popping up, making the authors feel compelled to try everything lest they fall behind.
+While I respect that sentiment and don't think they were advocating jQuery pasta, I feel that we're very fortunate to be in a position to complain about the number of tools available to us.

 [LUXTRUBUK]: http://luxtrubuk.jjt.io